preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 • Why visit in June?
 For the jaguars.

-Remote, vast, and nowhere near as popular as its Amazon neighbor, Brazil’s Pantanal is the world’s largest tropical wetland.
-It’s home to nearly 5,000 plant and animal species, among them South America’s highest concentration of jaguars and cayman.
+Brazil’s Pantanal is the world’s largest tropical wetland.
+It’s remote, vast, and nowhere near as popular as its Amazon neighbor.
+This wetland is home to nearly 5,000 plant and animal species, including South America’s highest concentration of jaguars and cayman.

 Best places to visit in June in Europe

 Summer is the best season in Europe.
-Windows of warm weather mean cooler northern countries pop with festivals, both traditional and bizarre.
-Celebrations of food and culture dominate events calendars.
-For something a little quieter, consider KAYAK’s data pick for Europe Amsterdam which enjoys low seasonal popularity in June despite warm weather and Holland Festival.
+Windows of warm weather mean cooler northern countries pop with festivals.
+For something a little quieter, consider KAYAK’s data pick for Europe in summer: Seville.
+Despite its warm weather and near-constant sunshine, it still enjoys low seasonal popularity.

 The Tintagel Castle Footbridge elegantly stretches across the rugged cliffs, suspended above the sparkling waters below.